Chuccle/quiz-app/README.md

 ## Deploying backend

-This repository is the front-end of a quizapp application, to change it to your backend you can simply change the domain inside the FetchFunc.js component
+This repository is the front-end of a quizapp application, to change it to your backend you can simply change the domain inside `src\components\res\FetchFunc.js` (replace: `http://localhost:8080` with the URL of your backend).